aineon/velvet-goldmine/README.md

 <img src="/media/readme_images/black.png">

-I chose this colour for the as it enchancd any colour it was paired with, helping to improve readability.
+I chose this colour for the as it enhanced any colour it was paired with, helping to improve readability.

 - **Site Wide**:
     - background for navbar/main header